philiparvidsson/P-Programming-Language/README.md

 Use plang to experiment with algorithms written in P (SUCC / PRED) - some theoretical language used during the undergraduate courses in computer science.
 Unfortunately, the documentation and source comments are entirely in Swedish.
 Interested in a translation?
 Drop me a message!

 Don't forget to take a look at the examples!
-Anything calculable can be done in P since it's turing complete - a good example of this is the [cosine calculator](plang/examples/cos.p) (using Taylor series).
+Anything calculable can be done in P since it's turing complete - a good (and somewhat amazing!) example of this is the [cosine calculator](plang/examples/cos.p) (using Taylor series).

 **Features:**